Dirty Wknd does science: Does temperature affect FTP results?

 Test 1 - February 1st @ 12pm

-Pre/During Test Notes: The first test was actually quite a nice temperature.
-After the 10 minute warm up I was sweating pretty hard though.
-At 5 minute intervals Jake would ask us to relay our perceived effort, body temperature and room temperature.
-The effort and temperature reading soon rose up to near max, and stayed there.
-I guessed that this was either the hottest, or second hottest test, but couldn't be sure.
-It was pretty weird not having any numbers to work to at first, but it was actually quite nice to just focus on feel and ride accordingly.
-All I had was jake occasionally saying "Come on, keep pushing" which didn't get really annoying at all!
+At 5-minute intervals, Jake would ask us to relay our perceived effort, body temperature and room temperature.
+The effort and temperature reading soon rose to near max, and stayed there.
+I guessed that this was either the hottest, or second hottest test, but I couldn't be sure.

 - Heat chamber @ 25°

-- Pre test weigh in = 78.2kg
+- Pre-test weigh in = 78.2kg

-- Post test weigh in = 77.8kg
+- Post-test weigh in = 77.8kg

 - Weight lost = 400 grams